 Common-Law Marriage in Florida

 Common-law marriage in Florida is a union that has never been formally registered with the State.
 Therefore, there was no official ceremony or marriage certificate issued.
-Instead, there is simply consent by the parties, coupled with some outwardly visible action, such as living together.
-Essentially, the couple would represent themselves out to be married and act as if they are in fact married.
+Instead, the parties simply consent, coupled with some outwardly visible action, such as living together.
+Essentially, the couple would represent themselves out to be married and act as if they are married.
 Living together is not a requirement of common law marriage in Florida.
 However, habitation status can be a significant piece of evidence.

-The laws treat a valid common law marriage in Florida as it would any other legal marriage.
+The laws treat a valid common law marriage in Florida as any other legal marriage.
 The parties are entitled to all the benefits and responsibilities of marriage.
 Additionally, the dissolution process would generally be the same as any other dissolution of marriage in Florida.
-Further, even Alimony is available in a common-law divorce if the court feels it is appropriate under the circumstances.
+Further, even Alimony is available in a common-law divorce if the court’s final judgment sees it as appropriate under the circumstances.

 Divorce When Your Spouse Lives Outside Florida

-Florida requires at least one spouse to be a resident for at least six months immediately preceding the filing of the divorce.
 Establishing residency is typically a straightforward process that is easily accomplished.
-The resident spouse can prove residency with a valid Florida driver’s license, Florida ID, or Florida voter registration card.
-If neither of these is available, an affidavit or testimony from a corroborating witness may be used.
+Florida requires at least one spouse to be a resident for at least six months immediately preceding the divorce filing.
+The resident requesting spouse can prove residency with a valid Florida driver’s license, Florida ID, or Florida voter registration card.
+An affidavit or testimony from a corroborating witness may be used if neither of these is available.

 Subject Matter Jurisdiction for Divorce in Florida